+Before you buy gold using BullionVault, you can try us out for free.
 Each person that opens a BullionVault account receives four grams of silver plus a small amount of US Dollars, Pound Sterling and Euros free.
 This enables new users to try buying and selling bullion completely risk free.

 Commission & storage fees

 100g gold bars now available using BullionVault

 This page explains why the smart way to own gold is by avoiding the inefficiencies of the small bar and coin market.
 And yes, we think your gold is better kept fully insured within in a professional vault.